ealexandros/UServer/README.md

 1. **Sockets**, which helped me with the web API.
 2. **Regex**, which helped me with finding patterns in strings.

-**P.S**: Some `regex` functions like are not included in the `re` library in micropython so there is an additional class in [./src/helpers/RegexHelpers](https://github.com/alexandros44/UServer/blob/main/src/helpers/RegexHelpers.py) for all the missing ones.
+**P.S**: Some `regex` and `os` functions like **findall**, **walk** etc, are not included in the base libraries in micropython, so there is an additional files in [./src/helpers/RegexHelpers.py](https://github.com/alexandros44/UServer/blob/main/src/helpers/RegexHelpers.py) and [./src/helpers/OSPath.py](https://github.com/alexandros44/UServer/blob/main/src/helpers/OSPath.py) for the implamentation of them.

 ## 📦 Requirements